tgdev24/software-catalog/README.md

 # software-catalog
-CRUD application which describes various languages/frameworks used in different specialties of software engineering.
+CRUD application which displays various languages/frameworks used in different specialties of software engineering.